If you live in a state with a low vaccination rate, you're 4 times more likely to be hospitalized and more than 5 times more likely to die - Local News 8

 Many schools that have gone back to campus are already seeing the impact of the spread of the virus.

-More than 3,000 students and employees have been quarantined in the New Orleans Public School District due to Covid-19 cases in the last week, according to the district’s latest tally.
+More than 3,000 students and employees have been quarantined in the New Orleans Public School District because of Covid-19 cases in the past week, according to the district’s latest tally.

 They represent 5.89% of the students and teachers in the district.